elzilcho666/dexfoto/readme.md

 {"Client_Secret": "YOUR_CLIENT_SECRET", "Client_ID": "YOUR_CLIENT_ID"}
 ```

-The web app is currently configured to obtain the settings from my personal server and will require changing at lines 17 and 36.
+The web app is currently configured to obtain the settings from my personal server and will require changing at lines 17 and 36 of authd/site.html.